 BERLIN POLICY JOURNAL is a bimonthly digital magazine on international affairs, edited in Germany’s capital and published by the German Council on Foreign Relations (DGAP).
 It is best read via our app – on GooglePlay and the Apple AppStore – on tablets and smart phones.
 Check out this website for previews, full-length articles, and current blog posts.

-Out now: Our New November/December 2018 Issue – Free to Download on your Tablet and Smartphone
+Out Now: Our 25th Issue (May/June 2019) – Free to Download on your Tablet and Smartphone